lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 2. Open the team data in Excel.

-3. Review theindividual tabs to find an individual patient and a team trend.
+3. Review the individual tabs to find an individual patient and a team trend.
 Look through the different tabs:
  + Health Factors (HF)
  + Diagnostic (Diag)
  + Encounters (Enc), and